docfate111/blog/_posts/2022-07-31-androidbug.md

 Initially I thought the bug wasn't there since I couldn't trigger a crash in qemu(I took the vulnerable code and [removed some code to emulate it](https://github.com/docfate111/testing_android_driver)) but after I increased the number of cores from 1 to 2 the PoC crashed the kernel.
 The bug requires capabalities to interact with the driver and somehow escaping the Android sandbox.
 The main reason I am not sure if the driver is used in any Android devices is that the code requires specific hardware and is written as a framework to add functionality to.

+**Edit: I didn't know at the time of writing the post but [this code was in use in phones](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-21789).**

 # Vulnerability